momiller121/hapi-path/README.md

 ---

-`hapi-path` is a demonstration of a decent enterprise / production grade [Hapi.js](https://hapi.dev) rest api project structure.
+`hapi-path` is a demonstration of a decent enterprise / production grade [Hapi.js](https://hapi.dev) REST API server.

+This is a REST API that produces either anonymous or personalized greetings.
+It is barely more than hello-world.

-This is not an attempt show a complex project, but one that, as a software project, exhibits important things that one might care to have in place.
+This is not an attempt to show a complex project, but one that, as a server software project, exhibits important things that one might care to have in place.
+Also, this had to have some kind of project structure, but it's not meant to be a strong opinion on that front.
+There are many decent ways to structure a project.

+The main point of this is to demonstrate how elegantly the *business value behavior* (in this case, the ability to respond with a greeting) of a system may be defined and asserted using Gherkin syntax feature files AND the *associated but very separate* value of unit testing.

+Philosophically, this example values 100% test coverage.
+But this doesn't mean that pedantic, useless tests were written to close on that value.
+It just means that where no coverage existed, the code was either removed, tested, or ignored from test processing.
+The point of 100% test coverage is that everything was *thoughtfully considered*.

 It aims to demonstrate: